twitocode/Tantalum/content/University/Year 1/CS 1JC3/Operating System and the Internet.md

 Are easy to use but are resource intensive
 ## Command-Line Interfaces (CLI)
-Enables the user to access the OS/program via a interactive text-o A shell provides a **read-execute-print loop** in which
+Enables the user to access the OS/program via a interactive text-oriented program in a shell A shell provides a **read-execute-print loop** in which
 1. a command is typed and is **read**
 2. the command is then **executed**